 The Farne Islands in Northumberland have been hailed as Sir David Attenborough’s favourite UK place to visit to see ‘magnificent nature’.
 Every year, puffins, grey seals, and over 100,000 seabirds make these beautiful islands their home.

 It’s best to plan your trip to The Farne Islands ahead of time, as they can be a bit tricky to get to.
-There are 28 islands in total, but only three are accessible to the public.
+There are 28 islands in total, but only three are publicly accessible.

 To find out more about what you might see when you get there, have a read of this information from the National Trust.
-Or, our article has ideas for other things to see and do in Northumberland.
+Our article also has ideas for other things to see and do in Northumberland.

 8. Consider getting a pet

-Getting a pet won’t be for everyone; as it takes a huge amount of responsibility and commitment.
-It can also take some time to figure out which type of pet you might want to own, as every pet will have different needs.
+Getting a pet won’t be for everyone, as it takes a huge amount of responsibility and commitment.
+It can also take some time to figure out which kind you’d like, as every pet will have different needs.

-Some people prefer the idea of getting a dog for their loyalty, companionship, and love of walking, while others might prefer to have a pet that’s more independent, like a cat.
-Or something small and low maintenance, like a fish or a rabbit.
+Some people prefer dogs for their loyalty, companionship, and love of walking, while others might prefer a more independent pet, like a cat.
+Or something small and low-maintenance, like a fish or a rabbit.

-If you think you might be ready for a pet but you’re not sure how to choose the right one for you, then you could try taking PDSA’s Get Petwise quiz.
-It considers factors like the size of your home, your budget, and how much time you have to give to an animal.
+If you think you might be ready for a pet but you’re not sure which one is right for you, try taking PDSA’s Get Petwise quiz.
+It considers factors like the size of your home, your budget, and how much time you can give to an animal.

 9. Learn to scuba dive